mlnck/mlnck-public/ConsoleDebug/ReadMe.md

 With the built in _console.log_ method you would see something along the lines of:
 ![Console Log Collapsed](console-log-collapsed.png)
-\n  and when you expand it:
+  and when you expand it:
 ![Console Log Expanded](console-log-expanded.png)

 With the _console.debug_ method you will see something along the lines of: